sqrex/openshift-virtualization-knowledge/README.md

 ![Virt technology Comparison](https://github.com/sqrex/openshift-virtualization-knowledge/blob/f119dec2d42895c2c66014a8dcc3328382907a07/Red%20Hat%20Virt%20solutions.png)

-## Why RHV is being EOL and is Red Hat OpenShift a good replacement?
+## Why RHV is being EOL?
+Is Red Hat OpenShift a good replacement?

-To understand why Red Hat moved out from Red Hat Virtualization to OpenShift Virtualization its critical to understand long term strategy and vision Red Hat is following.
+To understand why Red Hat moved out from Red Hat Virtualization to OpenShift Virtualization its critical to understand their long term strategy and vision.
 First of all Red Hat’s strategy assumes that majority of workloads will eventually run on containers.
 That’s why Red Hat emphasizes not solely relying on virtualization but rather leveraging OpenShift Virtualization, to bridge the gap between traditional virtual machines (VMs) and containerized applications.
 This approach allows for a seamless long-term migration from VMs to containers, acknowledging that some workloads may be challenging to convert and will have to stay inside VM’s.
 OpenShift Virtualization, integrates virtualization into the OpenShift container platform, offering a unified management plane for both VMs and containers.

-[This integration aims to solve complex IT problems by utilizing container technology while still supporting essential virtualization features. ]
+[This integration aims to solve complex IT problems by utilizing container technology while still supporting essential virtualization features.]

 That’s why the main purpose of OpenShift Virtualization is to provide strategic pathway for organizations to transition towards container-centric infrastructure.
 Red Hat also continues to support OpenStack for environments where traditional virtualization remains essential like big private cloud platforms.